Gabriella439/haskell-nix/project0/README.md

 ones you get (See below for more details about why they might differ).

-The `project0.cabal` file only specifies a single dependency of `base < 5` and in the above output Nix picks `base-4.9.0.0` to satisfy that dependency.
-Nix then builds the project and stores build output in `/nix/store/x28vx2rfnffl1clmxn5054bxwqyln2j0-project0-1.0.0` and creates a symlink in the current directory named `result` pointing to that directory in the `/nix/store`:
+The `project0.cabal` file only specifies a single dependency of `base < 5` and Nix picks `base-4.9.0.0` to satisfy that dependency.
+Nix then builds the project, stores the build output in `/nix/store/x28vx2rfnffl1clmxn5054bxwqyln2j0-project0-1.0.0` and creates a symlink in the current directory named `result` pointing to that directory in the `/nix/store`: